 Early Origins of the Molins family

-Suffolk where records show Ralph Milun in the Feet of Fines of 1198, and Adam Milun in a record from 1200.
+The surname Molins was first found in Suffolk where records show Ralph Milun in the Feet of Fines of 1198, and Adam Milun in a record from 1200.
 Other records show Ralph de Molins in the Pipe Rolls of 1159.
-A few years later, Laurence atte Mulene was listed in the Writs of Parliament of 1278 and Gilbert atte Mullane was listed in Somerset at the time of Edward III.
+A few years later, Laurence atte Mulene was listed in the Writs of Parliament of 1278.

 Early History of the Molins family